 Lever combines ATS and CRM functionality in a single platform, making it one of the few tools that handles both applicant tracking and proactive candidate relationship management.
 The interface is clean and intuitive.
 However, Lever was acquired by Employ (which also owns Jobvite and JazzHR), and some users report that product development has slowed since the acquisition.

 Pricing: Custom pricing only - no published plans.
 Industry estimates put it at $3,500-$8,000/yr for small teams, scaling to $25K+ for enterprise.
-No free tier.
+A free tier or trial period isn’t offered.

 Good for: Teams that want ATS and CRM in one tool without managing separate systems.
 The lack of transparent pricing makes it harder to budget for.